Muay Thai vs Muay Boran

 As seen through the lens of a more traditional, cultural, and military lens, Muay Boran sees a fighting art similar yet different from its modern counterpart.
 The apparent differences are the traditional fighting garbs and traditions before the matches begin.

 Muay Boran also takes pride in its cultural roots.
-Before each fight presents a traditional dance that showcases the fighters honoring the four cardinal points North, South, East, West, thus also pointing to the various form of the fighting arts found in Thailand.
+Before each fight, a traditional dance that showcases the fighters honoring the four cardinal points, North, South, East, and West, thus also pointing to the various forms of the fighting arts found in Thailand.

-The fighting style is Muay Boran does include all the sticking arts found in Muay Thai, where they breakaway is the inclusion of holds, grappling, and small joint manipulation.
+The fighting style of Muay Boran includes all the sticking arts found in Muay Thai, where the breakaway is the inclusion of holds, grappling, and small joint manipulation.
 It can be said that Muay Thai is a sport fighting style that can be used for self-defense.

 Muay Boran is a self-defense style that, with some modification, can be used for sports entertainment.

-While Muay Thai focuses on sticking one on one combat, Muay Boran sees a variation to this approach.
+While Muay Thai focuses on sticking one-to-one combat, Muay Boran sees a variation in this approach.
 The more military-styled system includes combat against multiple opponents, submission grappling, and minor joint manipulation.

 Striking with fists, elbows, and legs is just part of a much more comprehensive course, and when put into a competition format, rules are set to make sure that the method towards winning is straightforward between both opponents.

-Training usually includes heavy cardio training included weighted running, long jump rope seasons, long combination drills that combine regular sticking with grappling.
-Powerful kicks and punches are par in the course of the training, as well as the elbow strikes the Thai style is famous.
+Training usually includes heavy cardio training, including weighted running, long jump rope seasons, and long combination drills that combine regular sticking with grappling.
+Powerful kicks and punches are parred in the course of the training, and the elbow strikes in the Thai style are famous.

 Traditional Training Style

-Muay Boran also enforces the fighting skill to determine rank.
+Muay Boran also enforces fighting skills to determine rank.
 While Muay Thai fighters might become proficient in the basics within a year, Muay Borans’ more extensive curriculum takes at least one year and six months to get all the basics.

 It is commonplace for a Muay Thai practitioner to seek out the more traditional and varied form of Muay Boran to thoroughly learn a form of the Thai fighting arts.